 Langland: a calling whimbrel low over the house near Langland Corner mid-morning.

-Oxwich: grasshopper warbler, reed warbler (several) and whitethroat all captured and ringed.
+Oxwich: grasshopper warbler, garden warbler, reed warbler (several) and whitethroat all captured and ringed.

 A very enjoyable GOS walk in Pant y Sais Fen last evening: 25 members turned out in glorious summer weather.
 35 species recorded including up to five Cuckoos: 2 seen together, several other calls and sightings. (lifetime firsts for a number of the group).
 Full list: